World of the Living Dead: Gameplay

 There were several thousand locations on the map, once a player had moved his/her team onto these locations several actions became available.
 These actions ranged from scavenging the zone for resources to tagging the walls to mark your passing.
 Squads were marked with small icons on the map, and opposing players, as well as notable buildings are scattered around the map.
 Movement consisted of moving through the game world step by step.
 Combat was not "seen" first-hand, instead popping up as a series of combat reports, detailing any injuries, kills and/or deaths.
 As your characters progress, fear, and fatigue start to take its toll, making your survivors less efficient.

 With a complex system of needs, food and water became critical resources in the game and players had to manage hunger and thirst.
 After passing a certain number of days at maximum thirst or hunger, survivors would go AWOL, moving to a random location on the map, from which they needed to be recovered by the player.
-Hunger and dehydration would also hinder the survivor's performance, slowing him/her down in combat, making them an easier target.
+Hunger and dehydration would also hinder the survivor's performance, slowing them down in combat, making them an easier target.
 Thus, every expedition had to be carefully planned before ordering your people to leave the relative safety of your safehouse.
 Players who returned between gameplay sessions to their safehouse would see their health recover, and fear and fatigue drop, and these could be sped up through development of the appropriate skills.

 Instead of defining hordes as specific beings, or even as a number, WoTLD used a unique definition of "z-density", defining the density of zombies within a block instead of the actual zombie count.
 Level of density is defined by a scale of colors, providing a better visual at a first glance.